Below are key highlights from our PE CFO Roundtable in New York City, October 2025

 AI adoption in private equity is neither the dramatic revolution promised by vendors nor the insurmountable risk feared by compliance teams.
 Instead, it’s a pragmatic, infrastructure-heavy evolution demanding cultural adaptation and patience for incremental progress.

 The most competitive PE firms aren’t chasing every new tool.
-They are building environments where teams are empowered to experiment and implement solutions that tackle real operational challenges.
-That culture is the sustainable competitive advantage in the AI era.
+They’re building environments where teams are empowered to experiment and implement solutions that tackle real operational challenges.